 FAQs on Getting Married in the Philippines

-1. What is the difference between a marriage license, a marriage contract, and a marriage certificate?
+1. What is the difference between a marriage license and a marriage certificate?

 On the other hand, a marriage certificate is what you get after getting married.
 This document is proof that your partner is your legal spouse and that your marriage took place legally.
 It also contains the important details of your wedding such as the date and place.